PX4/PX4-user_guide/en/sensor/airspeed.md

 ### Select Airspeed Sensors for Airspeed Calculation

-For fixed-wing vehicle,there is option to select airspeed calculation.
+For fixed-wing vehicles, there is the option to select airspeed calculation.

 Enable usage of airspeed sensor change [ASPD_PRIMARY](../advanced_config/parameter_reference.md#ASPD_PRIMARY) as a first airspeed sensor.